 It’s true that WordPress is primarily a blogging platform and there are a plethora of good reasons it powers 26% of the internet.
-An open-source platform, it offers countless themes and plugins and WooCommerce (an ecommerce plugin built for WordPress) can be set up on any server you want.
-While Woo doesn’t charge any extra transaction fees, you pay the same ol’ credit card percentage fees for your merchant account/payment gateway—just like you do on all ecommerce solutions.
-(We find there’s confusion surrounding those terms, especially for those new to the ecommerce space).
+An open-source platform, it offers countless themes and plugins, and WooCommerce (an ecommerce plugin built for WordPress) can be set up on any server you want.
+While Woo doesn’t charge any extra transaction fees, you pay the same old credit card percentage fees for your merchant account/payment gateway—just like you do on all ecommerce solutions.
+We find there’s confusion surrounding those terms, especially for those new to the ecommerce space.

-It’s no secret that we love working with WordPress for brochure-style, marketing, and/or heavy blog-driven content sites, but when it comes to selling online, especially for mature companies, we steer clear and always use the ultra-secure and scalable world of Shopify.
-We no longer take on any WooCommerce-related work as it just can’t compete with what Shopify offers, of which we’ll take a semi-shallow dive here, though we go into its features and benefits quite a bit on many of our other articles.
+It’s no secret that we love working with WordPress for brochure-style, marketing, and heavy, blog-driven content sites, but when it comes to selling online, especially for mature companies, we steer clear and always use the ultra-secure and scalable world of Shopify.
+We no longer take on any WooCommerce-related work as it just can’t compete with what Shopify offers, into which we’ll take a shallow dive here, though we go into its features and benefits quite a bit on many of our other articles.

 The Scoop on Shopify

 As a dedicated, hosted ecommerce solution, Shopify is without a doubt an excellent choice for selling online.
-When a client comes to us and is on the fence on whether to use WordPress or Shopify, we get a lot of questions about blogging limitations, and other agencies only specializing in WordPress sites seem to fan the flames when it comes to a slant in this regard.
+When a client comes to us and is on the fence on whether to use WordPress or Shopify, we get a lot of questions about blogging limitations, and other agencies only specializing in WordPress sites make a point of fanning those flames.
 Some of the questions we get are along the lines of the following: